Clinton Engineer Works: Y-12 electromagnetic separation plant

 Electromagnetic isotope separation was developed by Lawrence at the University of California Radiation Laboratory.
 This method employed devices known as calutrons, a hybrid of the standard laboratory mass spectrometer and cyclotron.
 The name was derived from the words "California", "university" and "cyclotron".
-In the electromagnetic separation process, a magnetic field deflected charged uranium particles according to mass.
+In the electromagnetic separation process, a magnetic field deflects charged uranium particles according to mass.
 The process was neither scientifically elegant nor industrially efficient.
 Compared with a gaseous diffusion plant or a nuclear reactor, an electromagnetic separation plant would consume more scarce materials, require more manpower to operate, and cost more to build.
 The process was approved because it was based on proven technology and therefore represented less risk.
-It could be built in stages, and rapidly reach industrial capacity.
+It could be built in stages and rapidly reach industrial capacity.

 Responsibility for the design and construction of the electromagnetic separation plant, which came to be called Y-12, was assigned to Stone & Webster by the S-1 Committee in June 1942.
 The design called for five first-stage processing units, known as Alpha racetracks, and two units for final processing, known as Beta racetracks.
 In September, Groves authorized construction of four more racetracks, known as Alpha II.
 Construction began in February 1943.

 When the plant was started up for testing on schedule in November, the 14-ton vacuum tanks crept out of alignment because of the power of the magnets and had to be fastened more securely.
 A more serious problem arose when the magnetic coils started shorting out.
 In December, Groves ordered a magnet broken open, and handfuls of rust were found inside.
 Groves then ordered the racetracks to be torn down and the magnets sent back to the factory to be cleaned.
 A pickling plant was established on-site to clean the pipes and fittings.
-The second Alpha I was not operational until the end of January 1944; the first Beta and first and third Alpha I's came online in March, and the fourth Alpha I became operational in April.
+The second Alpha I became operational near the end of January 1944; the first Beta and first and third Alpha I's came online in March, and the fourth Alpha I became operational in April.
 The four Alpha II racetracks were completed between July and October 1944.